-Through the foundation, large portions of the proceeds from sales at the festival go toward charitable organizations and events.
-In recent years they have helped replace many live oak trees destroyed by Hurricanes Katrina and Isaac.
+The entire festival is free and open to the public.
+Large portions of the proceeds from sales at the festival go toward charitable organizations and events.